 The bathroom is small, with a tall mirror, a sink and a bath tub which we also use as a shower.
 The toilet is in a separate nook.

-The main thing to mention about the kitchen is that it is not fully equipped.
+The main thing to mention about the kitchen is that it is not fully equipped in terms of kitchen appliances.
 We have been living here for two years and use the kitchen daily, but it is a temporary setup while we wait to do renovations.
 We have an electric 2-pit stove, an airfryer, a Ninja multicooker, a microwave, fridge/freezer, dishwasher, sink, and washing machine.

-The apartment building is residential, which means we take care as neighbours not to make excessive noise (e.g. being mindful of the volume of music and television or not slamming the doors to the hallway).
+Make yourself at home and treat the space as your own, but please respect our belongings and our neighbours.
+The apartment building is residential, which means we take care as neighbours not to make excessive noise (e.g. being mindful of the volume of music and television, not wearing heels inside or slamming the doors to the hallway).
+Pets would be allowed under the condition they are used to stay at a different place without excessive barking (again, the neighbours).
+Waste sorting is in place and must be followed.